 If you want to receive your Cincinnati accident report in the mail, you can download and print out the F29 Public Records Request form, which is the Police Records Public Records Request.
 On the form, there is a place where you can select mail documents.

 The city has an online request form that you can fill out to request your Cincinnati traffic accident report online.
 You will need to fill out the requested fields, and you must include your preferred method of delivery for the information.
 Your options include email, mail, or picking it up in person.

 Note, not all accident reports will be available to send electronically.
 If you have a fax number, provide that information as well.
 If the records department cannot send the collision report electronically, you need to pick it up in person or have it mailed.

-If you prefer not to fill out the form, you can also email your request for an accident report to firstname.lastname@example.org.
+If you prefer not to fill out the form, you can also email your request for a Cincinnati crash report to firstname.lastname@example.org.